cdrage/charliedrage/_posts/travel/2014-05-15-hello-world.markdown

 ---
 layout: post
-title: "a bit of who i am and my beliefs"
+title: "[personal] a bit of who i am and my beliefs"
 date: 2014-05-15 01:02:03
 ---